jstruebel/acme-tiny/README.md

 This is a tiny, auditable script that you can throw on your server to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
-Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 200 lines).
+Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 250 lines).
-The only prerequisites are python and openssl.
+The only prerequisites are python, boto3, and openssl.

+It supports http-01 and dns-01 challenges.
+The default is dns-01 so that it can easily be used with the [debops](https://docs.debops.org/en/master/) pki role.
+The dns-01 challenge only supports AWS Route53 hosted zones using the boto3 python library.

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT WITH YOUR PRIVATE ACCOUNT KEY!**